WilleIshere/MCServerSetup/README.md

 # MCServerSetup

 This tool makes it really easy to set up your own minecraft server!
+Vanilla, plugins or forge!

 ## Requirements:
 ```